 In Excel this option is Enable VBA macros (not recommended, potentially dangerous code can run) and it only applies to VBA macros.

-Note: Microsoft Publisher and Microsoft Access have no Trust access to the VBA project model object option.
+Note: Microsoft Access has no Trust access to the VBA project model object option.